Audrew36/dotfiles/README.md

 not sure if you need to place .vim to ~/.vim, I think its generated automatically

-Make sure you have nerd fonts installed from  https://github.com/ryanoasis/nerd-fonts or just place HackFont.tff from repo directory and place it to ~/.local/share/fonts
+Make sure you have nerd fonts installed from  https://github.com/ryanoasis/nerd-fonts or just place Gohu.tff from repo directory and place it to ~/.local/share/fonts

 You will need python for neovim and golang installed